CouncilofLorien/counciloflorien.github.io/docs/cards/S/stewards-guard.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
-> > Dunedain.
-Five strikes.
+> > _Dunedain._ Five strikes.
 Detainment against hero and covert companies.
-May be played keyed to Wold & Foothills, Rohan, Anorien, Lebennin, Brown Lands, Dagorlad, Ithilien, or Harondor.  "'By our Valour...the terror of Morgul kept at bay; and thus alone are peace and freedom maintained in the lands behind us, Bulwark of the West.'" ---LotRII
+May be played keyed to Wold & Foothills, Rohan, Anorien, Lebennin, Brown Lands, Dagorlad, Ithilien, or Harondor. <br>_"'By our Valour...the terror of Morgul kept at bay; and thus alone are peace and freedom maintained in the lands behind us, Bulwark of the West.'"_ ***---LotRII***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【8/&ndash;】</div>